Subscribe Now - Get them delivered to your inbox every Tuesday.

 Their projects are compromised.

-- You either compromise quality.
+- You compromise quality.
 They’ve bought cheap and sh*tty cabinets rather than good quality ones, and in the end, the customers are going to pay for that.
 They’re going to have cheap components that are going to need replacing soon.
 They cut corners on the job when they’re trying to work to a price.

 They got skinny margins, something happens, bang(!), they’re gone.